oneling0517/NLP_erc/README.md

 # NLP_erc
 In this project, I have to implement emotion classification in the conversation.
-This is the final project of NLP in NYCU, and the competition is held on Kaggle.
+This is the final project of NLP in NYCU.

 ## Inference
 If you just want to predict the result, you can click [this link](https://colab.research.google.com/drive/1aPiXwO73QrMLHYFmq2_QCWQ7cPKXJfIQ?usp=sharing).